lennymd/news21-pressReleasesDOJ/dataDiary.md

 # Data Diary: DoJ press releases

 Going through the press releases scraped from the DoJ's website.
-I'm doing this to understand who's actively working on prosecuting hate crimes, who are the people being convicted of hate crimes@@
+I'm doing this to understand who has been prosecuting hate crimes in the DoJ and who has been prosecuted for committing hate crimes.
+I hope to get names of prosecutors, information about cases, districts where prosecutions have happened, information about the people prosecuted for hate crimes, the frequency of hate crime laws that have been prosecuted over the years.

 ## June 5, 2018